MaheshReddy-05/MySql/README.md

 5. SUM - Returns the total sum of a column

 ### Logical Operations

 1. AND - If both conditions are true
 2. OR - If one condition is true
 3. NOT - Opposite to given condition
+4. IN - Shorthand for multiple ORs

 ### Sorting

 * ORDER BY - To sort the records
+1. By default - Ascending order (ASAC)
+2. DESC - Descending Order

+### Grouping

+1. GROUP BY - Groups rows that have the same values into summary rows after used with aggregate functions

 ### Doubt Topics:

 1. DELETE Operations